 - Batter is thick, so being gentle is important!
 Spoon batter into the baking dish and use an offset spatula if necessary to level the top.

-- Cool completely before slicing!
+- Cool on wire rack completely before slicing.

 Notes